abstractiondev/AzureWebFarm/README.md

 ## Documentation ##

 ### Web Farm Installation and Setup ###
+Ensure you have Azure SDK 1.8 installed.
+The web farm will likely work with 1.7, and possibly 1.6 as well, but it's built against 1.8.
+It's also worth using 1.8 just for the huge deployment speed improvements anyway.

 1. Create a new ASP.NET MVC 4 website in Visual Studio using the blank template and delete the Global.asax.cs, Global.asax, Web.config and Views/Web.config files.
 2. `Install-Package AzureWebFarm`
 3. (optional) use ReSharper (or similar) to change the namespaces to match your assembly namespace